9 Essential Tips for Designing a User-Friendly Website for Your Business

 Unless you create a website for artistic purposes or personal reasons rather than real business usability, user-friendliness, and efficiency must be your top priorities.
 Therefore, here are some strategies to apply to your business web design.
 Following these tips to create a user-friendly business web design will give you a faster and more user-friendly website.

 Speed is Key

 Make sure that your business website loads quickly.
-The first thing to do is to check your actual page load speed by using a tool like Google’s Page Speed Tool, GTMetrix, or Pingdom.
+First, check your page load speed using a tool like Google’s Page Speed Tool, GTMetrix, or Pingdom.
 Here are a few strategies for reducing your page load speed.
 You may need help from a professional web designer to help you with this part.

 Use Visual Triggers